shay90210/teachers-app-site/README.md

 - Footer
 - Contact Form created using Formik

-The following pages will be routed throughout the website using BrowserRouter, Routes, and Route:
+The following pages will be routed throughout the website using BrowserRouter, Routes, and Route from React Router DOM:
 - Homepage
 - About page
 - Shop page